hire-us/hire-us/README.md

 * We know how to do backend things with python and have 10+ years experience in it
 * We're doing monitoring.
 We have distributed tracing for microservices

+What is your benefits:

+* You're not going to spend a lot of time and money to get on the rails.
+We've built the team, and we know how much it costs.
+* You still can hire desired person directly (for example via LinkedIn profile)

 What do we want: